 The main emphasis of PPM is to ensure that the portfolio’s outcomes support the organization’s long-term goals.
-It sets out a methodology to predict potential problems, review progress towards strategic goals and make the most efficient use of resources.
-It also helps project managers to keep budget in control, and address stakeholder issues, etc.
+It sets out a methodology to predict potential problems, review progress toward strategic goals, and make the most efficient use of resources.
+It also helps project managers to control the budget, address stakeholder issues, etc.

 Given the objective of the PPM strategy, let’s now understand what the future landscape of PPM will look like.

 2. What will be the future landscape of PPM?

 The influence of the digital revolution on every aspect of Project Portfolio Management (PPM) has been substantial.